EmFord/Patient_Churn/README.md

 I received the data in three csv forms.
 A patient appointment csv, and a two patient billing csv, one with duplicates and one without duplicates.
 When comparing the two billing csv I found that the csv with duplicates had more patient entries and used that csv.
 I imported the csv files with pandas and turned them into dataframes.

 ## Features
-There was a lot a could do with the data given to me.
+There were about 20 features and 80,000 rows of data.

-#### 1. Most common Specialty types labled 1, 2, 3, 0 then converted to dummy variables
+#### 1. Most common Specialty types labeled 1, 2, 3, 0 then converted to dummy variables
 1- 'Psych/Mental Health'
 2- 'Medical'
 3- 'Child & Adolescent Psychiatry'